nightscout/nightscout.github.io/docs/nightscout/new_user.md

 Do not change device/computer/browser during the creation process!

 !!! note
-    If you have unexpected issues whilst creating your site restart with another browser.</br></br>
+    If you have unexpected issues whilst creating your site restart with another browser.

+!!! warning "If this is not your first attempt to deploy Nightscout"
+    You might want to do some [cleanup](../../troubleshoot/cleanup/) before.

+</br></br>

 ## Step 1: Create a GitHub account